 Foods for Yin Deficiency

-Rice (preferably brown short grain), amaranth grain, quinoa, millet, wheat germ, barley, black beans, tofu, kidney beans, mung beans, tofu, seaweed, spirulina, string beans, beets, white mulberry, goji berry.
+Rice (preferably brown short grain), amaranth grain, quinoa, millet, wheat germ, barley, black beans, tofu, kidney beans, mung beans, tofu, seaweed, spirulina, string beans, beets, white mulberry, goji berry and coconut water.
 In moderation: pork, clam, oysters, sardine, eggs, blackberry, raspberry.
 With more extreme conditions: dairy products, watermelon, banana, grapes.
-Consider Yin Valley herb formula.

 Avoid: fats. red meat, alcohol, coffee, spices